amcolash/hiv-crispr-zscore-analysis/README.md

 ### Installing Docker

 - Mac OS: Install docker desktop following these [instructions](https://docs.docker.com/desktop/install/mac-install/).
+Make sure you install the proper version!
+Check if you have an M1 or M2 chip [Apple Menu -> About this Mac].
+If you do, install the apple silicon version of docker instead of the intel one.

 - Linux: install docker desktop following these [instructions](https://docs.docker.com/desktop/install/linux-install/).